chrisandrew-dev/chrisandrew-dev/README.md

-- 👀 Full-stack Javascript Engineer based in Wollongong, Australias.
+- 👀 Full-stack JavaScript Engineer from Wollongong, Australias.
 - 🌱 Full-time Web Developer at [ViVO Digital](https://vivo.digital).
 Check out some of my work over there.
 - 🤷‍♂️ You'll find any of our public repos on BitBucket.
 - 💞️ Open to collaborating on projects that contribute to a more ethical, accessible and user-friendly web.